guypridan/ClientServer/README.md

 The server will start listening for incoming connections on the specified port.
 2. Run the client
 The client will establish a connection to the server and begin communication.

+## Protocol Details
+The communication protocol adheres to the specifications provided in the Defensive System Design course.
+Please refer to the course materials for detailed information on packet formats, server requests, and expected responses.